MicrosoftDocs/power-platform/power-platform/admin/pricing-billing-skus.md

 #### If customers can't use Common Data Service, why is this being shown in the Microsoft 365 admin center during the license assignment experience?

-The service plan for Common Data Service is shown<!--Suggested.--> to provide visibility to customers that Common Data Service is being used to store and manage customer data related to the Microsoft 365 application that's using Common Data Service.
-Additionally, this was communicated to all customers so that customers can prepare for this change and update any internal training or user documentation that they might need.<!--Suggested.-->
+The service plan for Common Data Service is shown to provide visibility to customers that Common Data Service is being used to store and manage customer data related to the Microsoft 365 application that's using Common Data Service.
+Additionally, this was communicated to all customers so that customers can prepare for this change and update any internal training or user documentation that they might need.

 #### What will be the impact if the service plan for Common Data Service is turned off (unselected)?